plistiak/julep/README.md

 ```

+- askpass - By default, Julep uses password provided in config file.
+If you don't want to save password in plain text, Julep could ask for password.
 - quiet - By default Julep prints detailed logs in both logfile and console.
 The quiet option will suppress stdout messages.
 - junitoutput - the location of the junit xml file that contains the test cases results
 - delay - that option is used to not flood hpoo with numerous api calls.
 It introduces  delay betwen the api calls.
 Defaults to 15 seconds.